kirenz/ds-python/_sources/docs/model.md

 The *GridSearchCV* approach is fine when you are exploring relatively few combinations, but when the hyperparameter search space is large, it is often preferable to use *RandomizedSearchCV* instead {cite:p}`Geron2019`.
 Both methods use cross-validation (CV) to evaluate combinations of hyperparameter values.

-Example of hyperparameter tuning with skicit-learn pipeline ([scikit-learn developers](https://scikit-learn.org/stable/tutorial/statistical_inference/putting_together.html)): Define a pipeline to search for the best combination of PCA truncation and classifier regularization.
+Next, we take a look at an example of hyperparameter tuning with a skicit-learn pipeline ([scikit-learn developers](https://scikit-learn.org/stable/tutorial/statistical_inference/putting_together.html)) for a classification problem (we use the dataset [digits](https://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html#sphx-glr-auto-examples-classification-plot-digits-classification-py)) with logistic regression.
+In particular, we define a pipeline to search for the best combination of [PCA](https://kirenz.github.io/dimension-reduction/docs/pca.html) truncation and classifier regularization:

 ```Python
 import numpy as np